 Farand's- "For the Fight"

 Our family has sadly lost two loved ones to a Glioblastoma Multiforme (GBM) brain tumour diagnosis: Adrian in 1995 and his daughter Pat in 2016, both at the age of 67.
-Even more heartbreaking was that from the time of diagnosis neither Adrian nor Pat survived longer than six months: Pat only had 16 weeks to say her good-byes.
+Even more heartbreaking to have two loved ones from the same family taken by brain tumours was the fact that from the time of diagnosis neither survived longer than six months; Pat only had 16 weeks to say her good-byes.

 Adrian was a proud, hard-working man who loved his family and would give the shirt off his back without hesitation.
 Pat was young-at-heart, and a woman who always encouraged the people in her life.
 She rarely complained and was gracious right until her final days.

-Our hope for May 27th - besides sunshine and blue skies - is that you can walk with us!
+Our hope for May 26th - besides sunshine and blue skies (that we were blessed with last year) is that you can join our team and walk with us.
 If you are not able to join the team, please walk with us in spirit.
-Every dollar donated counts and is very much appreciated.
-Together we can make a difference and give hope to those who continue to fight this life-changing disease: Too many loved ones hear the words "You have a brain tumour".
+Together we can make a difference and give hope to those who continue to fight this life-changing disease.
+Through walks that raise awareness and donations, we are doing our part to end brain tumours.
+Too many loved ones hear the words: "You have a brain tumour".
+Every dollar donated counts!

 "Hope for progress in discovering the cause of brain tumours.
 Hope for better treatments for every child and adult diagnosed.
 And most of all, the hope for a cure."